mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 **Good production code is *maintainable*; good test code is *obvious*.**
 {: .notice--info}

-Production code is optimized for maintainability.
-Test code is optimized for readability.
-They're overlapping qualities, but there's a subtle distinction.
-The reason it's so easy for good developers to fail to adjust their techniques is that the design goals *seem* the same.

-They have the same goals but with different weights.

-Think back to the skyscraper architect on the beach.
-Structural integrity is important for both beach houses and skyscrapers.
-Your architect might claim that it needed steel and concrete walls because that provides structural integrity, and skyscrapers and beach houses both need structural integrity.
-While that's true, you probably recognize that your beach house walls don't need to support 200 tons of building on top of them, and you would have traded away some of that wall strength in favor of floor-to-ceiling windows to give you nice views of the water.

 For the rest of this post, I'm going to demonstrate several pitfalls that good developers fall into when they try to bring the lessons of production code to unit tests.